MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/reporting.md

 ### Formatting

+The following options are available in the **Format** tab of the **Visualizations** pane within PowerBI.
 #### Row and Column Styles

-In the Row/Column Style section, you can define row and column styles that are set for any row that has been assigned this style.
-You can assign these to the calculations and achieve a format option applies to all items that use this style e.g. text formats: bold, color, underlines, overlines etc.
+In the **Row/Column Style** section, you can define row and column styles that are set for any row that has been assigned this style.
+You can assign these to the calculations and achieve a format option applies to all items that use this style e.g. text formats: bold, color, underlines, overlines etc.  Once the style has been set, select the row in the visual and select the **Style** from the header of the report, while in **edit** mode.

 #### Conditional Formatting